Lhasa Apso dog breed information and advice

 Do Lhasa Apso dogs shed?

 You may think that they’re heavy shedders considering how much hair they have.
-They actually shed very little or not at all.
-They’re similar to humans in the fact that their hair continues to grow, rather than shedding like other dogs coats do.
-They’re not fully hypoallergenic, no dog is, but the lack of shedding means fewer irritants for allergy sufferers.
+The truth is that Lhasa Apsos shed very little or not at all.
+They’re like humans in the fact that their hair continues to grow, rather than shedding like other dogs’ coats do.
+Lhasa Apsos are not fully hypoallergenic, no dog is, but the lack of shedding means fewer irritants for allergy sufferers.

 How much should a Lhasa Apso weigh?